-• The risk and needs assessment will consider:

-- o the victim, especially their protection and support; - o the alleged perpetrator/s (if she/he/they attend the same school/college); and - o all the other children (and, if appropriate, adult students and staff) at the school or college, especially any actions that are appropriate to protect them. - The Safeguarding Team should ensure they are engaging with children's social care and specialist services as required. - Police are notified when a crime may have occurred. - Where there has been a report of sexual violence, it is likely that professional risk assessments by social workers and or sexual violence specialists will be required.
+- The risk and needs assessment (AIM) will consider: - o the victim, especially their protection and support; - o the alleged alleged perpetrator/s (if she/he/they attend the same school); and - all the other children (and, if appropriate, adult students and staff) at the school, especially any actions that are appropriate to protect them. - The Safeguarding Team should ensure they are engaging with children's social care and specialist services, such as the WF Harmful Sexual Behaviour Lead as required. - Police are notified when a crime may have occurred. - Where there has been a report of sexual violence, it is likely that professional risk assessments by social workers and or sexual violence specialists will be required.

-Action following a report of sexual violence and/or sexual harassment - what to consider
+Management of sexual violence, HSB and sexual harassment incidents and disclosures - what to consider

-The designated safeguarding lead (or deputy) is likely to have a complete safeguarding picture and will therefore be the most appropriate person to lead the school/college's initial response.
+The Designated Safeguarding Lead (or Deputy) is likely to have a complete safeguarding picture and therefore is the most appropriate person to lead the school initial response.
 Important considerations will include: